mfem/web/src/bilininteg.md

 ### Square Operators

-These integrators are designed to be used with the BilinearForm object to assemble square linear operators.
+These integrators are designed to be used with a `BilinearForm` object to assemble square linear operators.

 | Class Name          | Spaces | Coef.| Operator                    | Continuous Op.          | Dimension  |